-Greek yogurt, like other dairy foods, offers a powerful nutrient package that contains 9 essential nutrients: Calcium, Potassium, Phosphorus, Protein, Vitamin A, Vitamin D, Vitamin B12, Riboflavin, Niacin.
+Greek yogurt, like other dairy foods, offers a powerful nutrient package that contains seven essential nutrients: Calcium, Phosphorus, Protein, Riboflavin, Vitamin D, Zinc and Pantothenic Acid.
 And like traditional yogurts that contain live and active cultures, it is also great for digestive health.
-But Greek yogurt has twice the amount of protein as most regular yogurts, due to the straining process.
+But Greek yogurt has twice the amount of protein as most regular yogurts, due to the straining process

 Traditionally, Greek yogurt is made by straining the yogurt to remove the whey resulting in a thicker yogurt with less sugar, fewer carbohydrates, and more protein compared to regular yogurt.
 Six ounces of Greek yogurt typically contains 14–17 grams of protein.
 That’s a lot of protein for such a small serving size!
 (Regular yogurt has between 7–8 grams of protein in 6 ounces)

-- Dress Greek yogurt up: Greek yogurt now has tons of flavor options!
+Greek yogurt now has tons of flavor options!
 Give a few different brands and flavors a try and find your perfect match.
-Mine is Dannon Oikos Key Lime!
+Mine is Dannon Light & Fit Blueberry Greek yogurt!
 Or dress up your favorite plain fat free Greek yogurt with fruit, honey or granola for a lower sugar option.

-- Bake with Greek yogurt: Replace oils in recipes for baked goods like muffins, cakes, breads and even pancakes to cut the fat and maintain the moisture!
-Try this Greek Yogurt Baked Doughnut Parfait with Fresh Berries.
+Replace oils in recipes for baked goods like muffins, cakes, breads and even pancakes or waffles to cut the fat and maintain the moisture!
+Try these Greek Yogurt Waffles or Mixed Berry Greek Yogurt Bagels.

-- Snack with Greek yogurt: Add your favorite spices to Greek yogurt to make a creamy dip for your veggies or honey and cinnamon for a delicious fruit dip!
-You won’t sacrifice flavor, and you’ll fill up faster with all of that protein!
-Snack away with this Peanut Butter Greek Yogurt Fruit Dip.
+Add your favorite spices to Greek yogurt to make a creamy dip for your veggies or honey and cinnamon for a delicious fruit dip!
+You won’t sacrifice flavor and you’ll fill up faster with all of that protein!
+Snack away with this Roasted Red Pepper Greek Yogurt Hummus.